-Even Free Traders Think NAFTA Needs An Update
+Even Free Traders Think NAFTA Needs an Update

 New regulations for cross-border shopping.
 Presently, American shoppers can buy up to $800 worth of products from retailers in Mexico and Canada — whether in a bricks and mortar store, or online — without having to pay an import tax.
 In Canada and Mexico, that dollar amount is much lower; Canadians can only purchase $20 tax free, and in Mexico, that amount is $50.

 Such low thresholds are disincentives for Canadian and Mexican consumers to buy from American online retailers like Amazon or Etsy.
 Gary Hufbauer, a former trade official in the U.S. Treasury Department, told FP that Mexico and Canada could raise their minimum amounts to a few hundred dollars.
-That might incent them to buy more from U.S. online retailers.
+That might incentivize them to buy more from U.S. online retailers.

 Tighten rules of origin.
 These regulations dictate where products are sourced from.
 For instance, under NAFTA, 62.5 percent of the material in a light truck or car made in Mexico must be from North America to be able to enter America tariff free.
 Ross has suggested that he wants to renegotiate these rules to raise that minimum percentage, hoping to benefit the U.S. auto industry in particular, by cutting Asian factories out of the loop.
 Though Mexican officials are wary of “America First,” national-content rules in negotiations, they generally are open to tightening the rules of origin.

-Change the Name.
+Change the name.
 Hufbauer said the acronym “NAFTA” is a dirty word for both Republican and Democratic protectionists.
 Changing the name might make a revised agreement more palatable for politicians and the public.
 “The political quest to bury NAFTA is so strong and has been endorsed by both parties, that maybe one of the big outcomes of this is that we say, “‘There is no more NAFTA.’”
 (Business groups have urged Trump to pull a similar cosmetic lift with the now-defunct Trans-Pacific Partnership, giving it a new name to keep benefits for U.S. exporters.)

 It’s not just Mexico that is nervous about finding a way to tweak NAFTA: Lawmakers in U.S. states heavily dependent on Mexico also want the pact to stay.
 Texas shipped more than 15 percent of its total exports to Mexico in 2015, the third largest amount by state in the country.
 Tellingly, according to the Texas Tribune, the entire Texas GOP congressional delegation is opposed to changing NAFTA.